 Tayte Pollmann’s Tuesday Trail Tips series of articles are supported by American Trail Running Association corporate member Nike Trail Running.
 You can follow Tayte’s adventures on Facebook, Twitter and Instagram.
 The Malnad Ultra is a member of the American Trail Running Association.
+UPDATE: The video below was added November 1, 2019.

 Colorado Rockies, California coast lines, Appalachian Mountains, lush Oregon forests, or Arizona deserts may conjure up amazing images or memories but what is it like to run through coffee plantations in a South Indian jungle?
 Last weekend, I went to India to find out.